Site Search

 b) Currency of Practice Experience:

-It is every physician’s professional responsibility to practise only within a scope for which they are appropriately trained, competent and current.
+It is every registrant’s professional responsibility to practise only within a scope for which they are appropriately trained, competent and current.
 The College policy for Currency of Practice Experience2 describes the requirements for currency.

-All physicians must contact the College prior to making any changes to their scope of practice.
+All registrants must contact the College prior to making any changes to their scope of practice.
 Please refer to the College guidelines for Guidance to Physicians Contemplating a Change in Clinical Scope of Practice3 for more information about changing scope of practice.

 1. Exceptions